Submit an NEA Jazz Masters Fellowship Nomination

 - Self-nominations are not accepted.

-- Nominations remain active for a total of five years unless a nominee is selected for a Jazz Masters honor or passes away.
+- Nominations remain active for five years from the date of submission unless a nominee is selected for a Jazz Masters award or passes away during that time.

-- No payment will be made to the estate or heirs of a deceased recipient.
+- No award payment will be made to the estate or heirs of a deceased recipient.

 How to Submit a Nomination

 - Nominations must be submitted online.
-Materials that are emailed, mailed, or faxed cannot be accepted.
+Materials that are emailed, mailed, or faxed will not be accepted.

-- Upload the two required documents (a nomination letter and a resume or biography in PDF file format) as described below.
+- Upload the two required documents (a nomination letter and a resume or biography, both in PDF file format) as described below.
 The file size limit for each document is 1 MB.

-- Nominations missing either the nomination letter or the biographical sketch or resume will be not be considered.
+- Nominations missing either the nomination letter or the resume or biography will not be considered.

 - Nominations missing the nominator’s name and contact information will be rejected.

-- Describe the reasons why your nominee should receive an NEA Jazz Masters Fellowship.
-Briefly state or list the nominee’s contributions to the field of jazz and explain why he or she deserves this national recognition.
-Bullet point format is acceptable for the listing of achievements.
+Describe the reasons why your nominee should receive an NEA Jazz Masters Fellowship.
+Briefly state or list the nominee’s contributions to the field of jazz and explain why they deserve this national recognition.
+Bullet point/list format is acceptable for the listing of achievements.
 The nominator must include their full name and contact information (email address and preferred phone number) in the letter.